jadamb13/appointmentsetter/src/README.md

 A login_activity.txt file is located at the root ("src") of the application file structure and javadocs are located in the package: src/javadoc.

-Additional Report Description:

-The additional report on the Reports tab shows the number of appointments by day of the week.
-This could provide insight to an organization that will help with workforce scheduling of contacts or weekly planning based on popular appointment days.

-MySQL Connector Driver: mysql-connector-java-8.0.25